Racism row: Waikato University Māori staff allegations of institutional racism 'incorrect, inaccurate' review finds

 The allegations, which came to light last month, included Māori expertise being ignored, tokenism, lower pay for Māori staff and no meaningful commitment to the Treaty of Waitangi.

-The university commissioned a review of the claims which was undertaken by husband and wife Sir Harawira Gardiner and Hekia Parata, a former National MP.
+The university commissioned a review of the claims, which was undertaken by husband and wife Sir Harawira Gardiner and Hekia Parata - a former National MP.

-The review found two leaders in the Faculty of Māori and Indigenous Studies were investigated for "flawed execution of a key project".
+The review said one of the catalysts for the allegations was an employment matter involving two leaders in the Faculty of Māori and Indigenous Studies who were investigated for "flawed execution of a key project".

-It related to financial and relationship management issues linked to an unauthorised attempt to spend $300,000 dollars of university cash.
+It related to financial and relationship management issues linked to an unauthorised attempt to spend several hundred thousand dollars of university funds.

-The pair were found not to have met the standard required and action appropriate to the
+The pair did not meet the standard required and action appropriate to the

-respective levels of responsibility was taken by the vice chancellor.
+respective levels of responsibility was taken by the vice chancellor, the report said.

 "An employment matter investigated, and determined, by the vice chancellor was the catalyst for a protected disclosure and subsequent campaign against the vice chancellor and the university, asserting a number of claims, including racism," the report said.